 WMMI implements routine inspection and maintenance programs for the Mesquite Mine cyanide facilities, to ensure and document that the facilities are functioning within design parameters for proper management of process solutions.
 These programs involve inspections conducted each shift, monthly, and semi-annually covering process tanks; secondary containments; leak detection systems in the leach pads and process ponds; pond liners and water levels; pipelines, pumps and valves; and stormwater structures.
-In addition to the mandatory inspections, WMMI supervisors and the Environmental and Health & Safety departments (EHS Committee) perform "Oversight Inspections".
+In addition to routine monitoring of groundwater, stormwater and vadose zone systems, the Environmental Department conducts routine inspections of the perimeter fencing surrounding the mine site and the stormwater diversion structures.
+Furthermore, WMMI supervisors and the Environmental and Health & Safety departments (EHS Committee) perform "Oversight Inspections".
 Inspection forms and checklists document the date of the inspection, the name of the inspector and observed deficiencies, and in almost all cases, provide a section to record assignment of corrective actions and the completion date.
+In the auditor's professional opinion, the inspection frequencies described above are sufficient to assure and document that the cyanide facilities are functioning within design parameters.